MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-message/readme.md

 If needed some [variables](./?path=/docs/css-variables--docs) are available to customize the component:

-- `--mg-message-border-radius`: Define message border radius, default: `0.3rem`
+- `--mg-c-message-border-radius`: Define message border radius, default: `0.3rem`

-Please note that the mg-message component uses the [mg-card](./?path=/docs/atoms-mg-card--mg-card) component.
-This means that you can benefit from the CSS variables of [mg-card](./?path=/docs/atoms-mg-card--mg-card) to customize mg-message.
+Please note that the mg-message component uses the [mg-card](./?path=/docs/atoms-mg-card--mg-c-card) component.
+This means that you can benefit from the CSS variables of [mg-card](./?path=/docs/atoms-mg-card--mg-c-card) to customize mg-message.
 You can easily change padding, border-radius, etc. Use this feature to seamlessly adapt mg-message to your design.

 ## Hide component